SharperHacks-org/Constraints/README.md

 ![SharperHacks logo](https://raw.githubusercontent.com/SharperHacks-org/Assets/main/Images/SHLLC-Logo.png)
+# THIS PROJECT HAS BEEN MOVED TO [codeberg.org](https://codeberg.org/SharperHacks-org/Constraints).
+# THIS PROJECT WILL BE DELETED SOON.
-# Constraints Library for .NET
+## Constraints Library for .NET
 ## SharperHacks.CoreLibs.Constraints

 Defines classes and methods to verify runtime constraints are met.